jarecoo/practice/notes.md

 - Do something every day that will get your doing ball rolling, even if it’s a day that doesn’t require it. (e.g. Make your bed, clean your room, shower, get dressed.)
 - “Mit eitler Rede wird hier nichts geschafft” Wilhelm Tell, Schiller Act 1, Scene 1
 - Make mistakes of boldness and not of timidity.
+- “More matter with less art” - Queen Gertrude, Hamlet
+- “Imagine the emperor of Rome, with his captive audience and unlimited power, telling himself not to be a person of “too many words and too many deeds.”
+Let that be a reminder the next time you feel self indulgent or a little full of yourself, the next time you feel like impressing people” The Daily Stoic p.115
 ```
 “It's time to move on, time to get going
 What lies ahead, I have no way of knowing